Chrysochromulina: Major viral pathogens

 Two major viruses have been found to infect Chrysochromulina: CpV-BQ1 and CeV-01B.
 Freshwater samples from Lake Ontario were filtered and analyzed using transmission electron microscopy to identify the CpV-BQ1 virus.
 CpV-BQ1 is an icosahedral nucleocytoplasmic large DNA virus with a genome size 485kb.
 It is a member of the Megavirales order with characteristics of phycodnaviridae and mimivirus families.
 Concentrations of Chrysochromulina Lake Ontario were found to be consistent, while the CpV-BQ1 concentrations varied greatly.

 CeV-01B was first isolated from coastal Norwegian waters in 1998.
 It is an icosahedral double stranded DNA virus with a genome size of 474kb.
 CeV-01B belongs to a subclade of the Megaviridae family.

+Species

+Species accepted as of November 2025: